 Brian has been a spokesman for the Missouri Department of Corrections and for the Missouri Department of Social Services, two of the largest departments in state government.

 Brian grew up in Florissant, where his parents still live.
 He is a 1993 cum laude graduate of Lindenwood College in St. Charles, with a double major in mass communications and history.

 Bill Pollock has been with Learfield Communications since December of 2001, became Sports Director for the Missourinet in August of 2007 and recently was named Manager of Sports News for the entire news division.

 Prior to joining the Missourinet, Bill worked for Learfield Sports for six years where he oversaw affiliate relations for radio stations on some of the top college football and basketball Radio Networks in the country, including The University of North Carolina, Oklahoma University, and The University of Iowa.
-Bill also worked in radio sales in Jeffeson City, MO and was a program director and morning show host for KTXY in Columbia, MO in the late 90’s prior to joining Learfield Communications.
+Bill also worked in radio sales in Jefferson City, MO and was a program director and morning show host for KTXY in Columbia, MO in the late 90’s.

 Bill and his wife Deanne have two children, Ryan and Allyson.
 In his spare time, Bill likes to coach baseball and softball.
 Bill was born and raised in Chicago and while he promises to never mention this fact on the air, he is in fact a lifelong Cubs fan.